shukriadams/node10buildcontainer/README.md

 # node10buildContainer

-A node 10 build container for docker, with support for ssh keys, webpack, jspm and expreact workflows.
+This is my generic NodeJS build container for web and microservice projects.
+It is used for private and client projects.
+It contains

+- Node 10
+- Yarn
+- Webpack
+- JSPM
+- uglify-es
+- concat-cli
+- typescript
+- tslint 5.18.0

+Includes support folders for ssh keys if those are needed by the build.

 Copy keys to this secured path

     /usr/keys

-Copy to this path to build
+Copy source code to this path to build

     /usr/build

-## Build
+## Build this container

 To build, run the following at the command line in project root